 Captain America is one of Marvels superhero A-listers.
 The Cap has made sporadic film appearances throughout the decades including the fifteen-chapter serial Captain America (1944) starring Dick Purcell; two shabby tv movies, Captain America (1979) and Captain America II (1979), starring Reb Brown; Albert Pyuns cheap and laughable Captain America (1990) starring Matt Salinger, before getting the big-budget treatment amid the Marvel renaissance with Captain America: The First Avenger (2011) starring Chris Evans.
 The Winter Soldier is a sequel to that film.
-In between the two films, Evans and Captain America went onto become a core member of the team in The Avengers, Avengers: Age of Ultron (2015) and the upcoming Avengers: Infinity War (2018), while Evans also made a cameo appearance in Thor: The Dark World (2013).
+In between the two films, Evans and Captain America went onto become a core member of the team in The Avengers, Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018), while Evans also made a cameo appearance in Thor: The Dark World (2013).

 The Winter Soldier also, as is now requisite, ties back into the Marvel Cinematic Universe, and so we have a plot involving S.H.I.E.L.D., the Hydra Organisation and reappearances of Natasha Romanoff, Armin Zola and an aging Peggy Castle.
 There is also the introduction of several new characters from Captain America canon such as The Winter Soldier, the villainous cyborg Bucky (who was initially resurrected by the Soviets); and Sam Wilson/The Falcon (who subsequently went on to become a member of The Avengers), the first major African-American superhero in the Marvel universe; as well as Captain Americas present-day girlfriend Sharon Carter/Agent 13; a minor appearance from Georges Batroc who is usually a villain, a martial artist who goes by the improbable name of Batroc the Leaper; while one of the heavies is named Brock Rumlow who will later become the villain known as Crossbones; even a name-dropping of Stephen Strange, alias the Sorcerer Supreme Dr Strange who has been announced for his own film.
 There are also two of the requisite post-credits scenes setting up upcoming Marvel films, in particular introducing Thomas Kretschmanns Baron von Strucker for Avengers: Age of Ultron (2015).
 Around the same time, the subversion of S.H.I.E.L.D. also became a major plot element of an entire season of Marvel Agents of S.H.I.E.L.D..